Blank areas, also known as “white space” or “negative space,” can be a key component of visual design, creating a calm and open layout.

 Edit these tweaks to remove or reduce the padding.
 Most padding tweaks have a slider.
 Move the slider to 0px to eliminate padding altogether.
 You can also type 0px in manually and press Enter.

-Be sure to check how your padding looks on mobile as padding changes may affect mobile layouts differently.
+Check how your padding looks on mobile as padding changes may affect mobile layouts differently.

 Note: Some padding is built into certain templates and can't be removed or changed.